7 June 2021 update

 No “substantial” percentage of activities of a 501(c)(3) organization may be focused on “propaganda, or otherwise attempting to influence legislation…” – in other words, on lobbying.
 While the IRS initially provided only the vague standard of “no substantial lobbying…,” one federal case (Seasongood v.
 Commissioner) determined that spending up to 5% of the budget for lobbying might be within the “insubstantial” range.

 In 1976, an elective alternative provision [501(h)] was added to the law to permit 501(c)(3) organizations to be guided by an absolute numerical percentage test; final rules were issued in 1990.
-This elective rule does not increase the amount of lobbying that an organization of ALA’s size can do – but does provide an alternative guide to the vague “insubstantiality” test.
+This elective rule provides an alternative guide to the vague “insubstantiality” test.
 The provision provides a mathematical formula – a sliding scale – for determining permissible lobbying expenditures as compared to (most) other association expenditures (excluding fund-raising expenditures).
 There is an absolute limit – regardless of the size of the budget – of $1,000,000/year on lobbying expenditures.
 An exempt organization is responsible for maintaining careful records of resources used for lobbying and must identify both direct and grassroots lobbying on its IRS information forms.
-A 25% excise tax is imposed on excess lobbying expenditures.
-If lobbying expenditures average more than 150% of the permissible limit over 4 years, 501(c)(3) tax exemption may be lost.
+Penalties apply for going over the limit.
 ALA is well below its allowable limit.

 Q9.
 What is lobbying?